Veto cell

 In the immune system, veto cells are white blood cells that have a selective immunomodulation properties.
-Veto cells were first described in 1979 as cells that “can prevent generation of cytotoxic lymphocytes by normal spleen cells against self-antigens”.
-Hence, veto cells delete T cells that recognize the veto cells (the responding T cells are “vetoed” and thus removed from the system).
+Veto cells were first described in 1979 as cells that "can prevent generation of cytotoxic lymphocytes by normal spleen cells against self-antigens".
+Hence, veto cells delete T cells that recognize the veto cells (the responding T cells are "vetoed" and thus removed from the system).

 Proposed role in homeostasis

 The establishment and maintenance of self-tolerance is an essential property of an immune system designed to eliminate foreign substances.
 Avoiding self-reactivity in the T cell compartment is maintained by: clonal deletion in the thymus and suppressive cells that eliminate or induce tolerance on autoreactive lymphocytes that escaped selection.

 Veto activity is thought to be a form of antigen-specific suppression that maintains continuous self-tolerance.
 Cells with veto activity induce a state of tolerance in T cell precursors with specificity for antigen determinants expressed on the surface of the veto-active cell.
 This means that T-cells with a T-cell receptor specific to antigens presented on the veto cell, bind to the veto cell, and are in-turn tolerized or eliminated.
 Hence veto activity is selective but is not T-cell receptor mediated.
 Both clonal anergy and clonal deletion have been shown to operate in vetoed T cells.

 The veto cell need only carry the self-MHC determinant or self-MHC determinant plus antigen.

-Veto-induced tolerance can be established in vitro and in vivo for both MHC class I and II as well as minor histocompatibility antigens.
+Veto-induced tolerance can be established in vitro and in vivo for both MHC class I and class II as well as minor histocompatibility antigens.

 Types

 Veto activity is a functional hallmark of a cell, it is not a specific phenotype.
 This means that different types of white blood cells, including non-cytotoxic cells, are capable of acting as veto cells.
-To name some of these cell types; CD34 cells, CD33 cells, CD8 T cells, Immature dendritic cells and NK cells among others.
+To name some of these cell types; CD34 cells, CD33 cells, CD8 T cells, immature dendritic cells and natural killer (NK) cells among others.

 Mature activated cytotoxic CD8+ T cells are the most potent veto cells, this is perhaps related to their distinct function as killer cells which is not related to their veto activity.
 Subtypes of CD8+ T cells such as Central memory T-cell are also excellent veto cells.